Quantcast

 What are Elements and Alloys?

 Metal sheet assortment.
 Metals can be elements or alloys.
 Elements are the basic building blocks of chemistry.
-Oxygen, nitrogen, hydrogen, iron (Fe), copper (Cu) and niobium (Nb) are all examples of elements.
+Examples of elements: Oxygen, nitrogen, hydrogen, iron (Fe), copper (Cu) and niobium (Nb).

-Lead (Pb) is an element that was traditionally popular as an ingredient in alloys because it makes metals softer and helps them melt at lower temperatures.
-Lead is now known to be related to certain health problems (especially in children), and governments have begun to regulate allowable amounts of lead in jewelry components.
-Jewelry components containing lead are generally considered safe for adults to handle and wear externally.
+Lead (Pb) is an element that was popular for 1,000's of years as an ingredient in casting alloys (and some other alloys) because it makes some metals softer, less brittle and/or helps them melt at lower temperatures.
+Lead is now known to be related to certain cognitive and health problems (especially in children), and most governments are regulating allowable amounts of lead in jewelry components, due to the dangers of children swallowing beads or other parts of their jewelry.
+Jewelry components containing lead are generally considered safe for adults to handle and wear externally, as adults are less likely to ingest their jewelry.
 More about lead in jewelry components.

 What are Base Metals?

 Base metal is a catch-all term in the jewelry industry for metals used in costume jewelry.
-In metal working, base metal is any metal that is not one the noble or precious metals.
-In costume jewelry, base metals are often plated with a very thin layer of gold, silver, nickel, rhodium or other metal on the surface of the bead or other component.
+In metal working, base metal is any metal that is not one of the noble or precious metals.
+Base metals may be plated or raw (bare, unplated).
+In costume jewelry, base metals are often plated with a very thin layer of gold, silver, nickel, rhodium or other metal on the surface of the bead, finding, chain or other component.

 Common base metals include: